synthels/daphne-x86_64/meta/BUILDING.md

 $ pacman -S nasm # Arch
 ```

-## Building limine

-Building limine is really simple.
-All you have to do is run `./autogen.sh` and then make from inside the `src/kernel/arch/x86_64/limine` directory.

 ## Building the kernel

 Change your working directory to the build directory and run